Arizona’s Monsoon

 Terminology: The term “monsoon” refers to a seasonal time of year where thunderstorms are more likely to occur.
 A monsoon is NOT a thunderstorm, but the monsoon season can help build thunderstorms.

 Monsoon thunderstorm activity accounts for roughly half of the annual precipitation in central and northern Arizona, and two-thirds to three-fourths of the annual precipitation in southern Arizona.
-The short-lived, intense monsoon thunderstorms can often cause flash flooding in areas of steep terrain, low-lying roads, or normally dry washes.
+The short-lived, intense monsoon thunderstorms can often cause flash flooding in areas with steep terrain, low-lying roads, or normally dry washes.
 Lightning, hail, dust storms, and strong winds are common during the monsoon season.

 Basics of the Arizona Monsoon